1956 1000 km of Nürburgring

 The 2.
-Internationales ADAC 1000 Kilometer Rennen auf dem Nürburgring took place on 27 May, on the Nürburgring Nordschleife, (West Germany).
+Internationales ADAC 1000 Kilometer Rennen auf dem Nürburgring took place on 27 May 1956, on the Nürburgring Nordschleife, (West Germany).
 It was also the fourth round of the F.I.A.
 World Sports Car Championship.
-This was the first time the event had taken place, since it was dropped from the championship following its inaugural event in 1953.
+This was only the second time the event had taken place, since its inaugural event 1953 1000 km of Nürburgring had poor attendance, thus the 1954 event was not held.
+Like many other races, the 1955 issue was cancelled after the Le Mans tragedy, resp. only held as a 500km race for 1500cc cars.

 It was also round two of the German Sportscar Championship.